tvanantwerp/tomvanantwerp.com/packages/astro/src/content/ds-and-a/leetcode-121-best-time-to-buy-and-sell-stock.md

 };
 ```

 The solution goes through each price, and then compares it to the highest _future_ price (i.e., the maximum of the remainder of the `prices` array).
 The function returns a variable `max`, which is updated every time that the future price minus the current price is greater than the previous maximum profit.
-This solution is bad because it's got $O(n{^2})$ time complexity.
+This solution is bad because it's got $$O(n{^2})$$ time complexity.
 The larger the prices array, the worse this performs.
 The Leetcode platform times out if you submit this answer.
 Lets do better.

 ### Better Attempt

-This solution does a single pass through the array, giving it an $O(n)$ time complexity.
+This solution does a single pass through the array, giving it an $$O(n)$$ time complexity.

 ```javascript
 const maxProfit = prices => {